• Join the Club!

 • chop salad greens and toppings

-• prepare homemade salsa and dressings
+• prepare homemade salad dressing

-• boil eggs
+• hard cook eggs

-• cook quinoa or rice
+• cook rice

 • cook chicken